What is the Premium Tax Credit ?

 When you file your income tax return, you must make up the difference if you use more tax credits than you are entitled to based on your household size and total yearly income.
 If your income is 400% or more above the federal poverty level, you will be responsible for paying the full amount.
 There are repayment caps dependent on your income and filing status.
 During tax season, you must submit Form 8962 and attach it to your Form 1040 in order to receive the premium tax credit.

 The projected contribution you must make toward the premium for a mid-range (Silver) benchmark plan will be determined by the Marketplace.
-Depending on your salary in 2022, the anticipated payment will rise on a sliding basis.
+Depending on your salary, the anticipated payment will rise on a sliding basis.
 If your income falls between the poverty line and 150% of the poverty line, you would be expected to contribute nothing to the benchmark plan.
 And after your income exceeds 400% of the poverty line, you will be expected to contribute 8.5% of your income to the benchmark plan.

 You can apply for an advanced premium tax credit based on your anticipated income for the following year, or you can receive premium tax credits at the end of the current year.
 If you choose to get an advanced credit, the government will send your insurance provider 1/12 of the credit each month, and the remaining balance will be charged to your account.